robertmartin8/udemyML/Python_vs_R.md

 ## Reinforcement learning

-- I coded the UCB and Thompson sampling algorithms from scratch.
-Any time I have to code something from scratch, python is a better choice.
+- I coded the UCB and Thompson sampling algorithms from scratch: any time I have to code something from scratch, I believe python is a better choice (but this may be biased).
 - In any case, the R code was adapted straight from the python code.

 **Verdict: python**